pmem/pmdk/doc/librpmem.3.md

 argument.
 Both *pool_addr* and *pool_size* must be aligned to system's page size (see **sysconf**(3)).
 The size of the remote pool must be at least *pool_size*.
 See **REMOTE POOL SIZE** section for details.
+The *min_part_size* is a required minimal size of pool part files on the *target* node or 0 if it does not matter.
 The *nlanes* points to the maximum number of lanes which the caller requests to use.
 Upon successful creation of the remote pool, the *nlanes* contains the maximum number of lanes supported by both local and remote nodes' hardware.